Sociotechnical system: Overview

 Therefore, sociotechnical theory is about joint optimization, that is, designing the social system and technical system in tandem so that they work smoothly together.
 Sociotechnical theory, as distinct from sociotechnical systems, proposes a number of different ways of achieving joint optimization.
-They are usually based on designing different kinds of organization, ones in which the relationships between socio and technical elements lead to the emergence of productivity and wellbeing, rather than the all too often case of new technology failing to meet the expectations of designers and users alike.
+They are usually based on designing different kinds of organization, ones in which the relationships between socio and technical elements lead to the emergence of productivity and wellbeing, rather than all too often case of new technology failing to meet the expectations of designers and users alike.

 The scientific literature shows terms like sociotechnical all one word, or socio-technical with a hyphen, sociotechnical theory, sociotechnical system and sociotechnical systems theory.
 All of these terms appear ubiquitously but their actual meanings often remain unclear.
 The key term "sociotechnical" is something of a buzzword and its varied usage can be unpicked.
 What can be said about it, though, is that it is most often used to simply, and quite correctly, describe any kind of organization that is composed of people and technology.

 The key elements of the STS approach include combining the human elements and the technical systems together to enable new possibilities for work and pave the way for technological change (Trist, 1981).
 The involvement of human elements in negotiations may cause a larger workload initially, but it is crucial that requirements can be determined and accommodated for prior to implementation as it is central to the systems success.
 Due to its mutual causality (Davis, 1977), the STS approach has become widely linked with autonomy, completeness and job satisfaction as both systems can work together to achieving a goal.

-Enid Mumford (1983) defines the socio-technical approach to recognise technology and people to ensure work systems are highly efficient and contain better characteristics which leads to higher job satisfaction for employees, resulting in a sense of fulfilment to improving quality of work and exceeding expectations.
-Mumford concludes that the development of information systems is not a technical issue, but a business organisation issue which is concerned with the process of change.
+Enid Mumford (1983) defines the socio-technical approach to recognize technology and people to ensure work systems are highly efficient and contain better characteristics which leads to higher job satisfaction for employees, resulting in a sense of fulfilment to improving quality of work and exceeding expectations.
+Mumford concludes that the development of information systems is not a technical issue, but a business organization issue which is concerned with the process of change.

-ETHICs (Effective Technical & Human Implementation of Computer-based Systems) methodology was developed by Mumford with the goal of creating better work systems and a more equitable workplace.
-This method uses action research to help make radical improvements in work design.
-There is also a consensus approach which includes consultative participation.
-It allows work colleagues to become more motivated to expressing ideas.
-The method allows employees to get involved with the design process, meaning they have involvement in designing a job system and resolving conflicts.
-This method doesn’t provide a straightforward approach for successful change, but does involve employees making an ethical and more supportive system design.